-- Recommend to the Board of Directors the selection, evaluation, and compensation of the independent accountants and, when appropriate, recommend their replacement.
+Recommend to the Board of Directors the selection, evaluation, and compensation of the independent accountants and, when appropriate, recommend their replacement.
 The Committee and the Board of Directors have the ultimate authority and responsibility with respect to these matters, as representatives of the stockholders of the Company.
-The independent accountants shall be ultimately accountable to the Board of Directors and the Committee. - Ensure receipt from the independent accountants of a formal written statement delineating all relationships between the independent accountants and the Company, consistent with Independence Standards Board Standard 1. - Actively engage in dialogue with the independent accountants with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent accountants and take, or recommend that the full Board of Directors take, appropriate action to oversee the independence of the accountants. - Meet with the independent accountants and financial management to review the scope of the proposed independent audit for the current year and the audit procedures to be utilized, and, at the conclusion thereof, review such audit. - Review with management and the independent accountants, as appropriate: - Financial statements and related footnotes and the independent accountants' report thereon. - The independent accountants' judgements about the quality and appropriateness of the Company's accounting principles as applied in financial reporting.
+The independent accountants shall be ultimately accountable to the Board of Directors and the Committee.

+Ensure receipt from the independent accountants of a formal written statement delineating all relationships between the independent accountants and the Company, consistent with Independence Standards Board Standard 1.

+Actively engage in dialogue with the independent accountants with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent accountants and take, or recommend that the full Board of Directors take, appropriate action to oversee the independence of the accountants.

+Meet with the independent accountants and financial management to review the scope of the proposed independent audit for the current year and the audit procedures to be utilized, and, at the conclusion thereof, review such audit.

+Review with management and the independent accountants, as appropriate:

+Financial statements and related footnotes and the independent accountants' report thereon.

+The independent accountants' judgements about the quality and appropriateness of the Company's accounting principles as applied in financial reporting.

-- The adequacy of system internal controls over financial reporting and the safeguarding of assets and compliance with laws and regulations. - Any serious difficulties or disputes with management encountered by the independent accountants during the course of their audit and any instances of second opinions sought by management. - Other matters related to the conduct of the external audit, which are communicated to the Committee under generally accepted auditing standards. - Prepare a report to stockholders as required by the Securities and Exchange Commission to be included in the Company's annual proxy statement. - Maintain minutes or other records of meetings and activities of the Committee. - Report Committee actions to the Board of Directors with such recommendations, as the Committee may deem appropriate. - Review the Committee's Charter on an annual basis and update as necessary.
+The adequacy of system internal controls over financial reporting and the safeguarding of assets and compliance with laws and regulati • Any serious difficulties or disputes with management encountered by the independent accountants during the course of their audit and a instances of second opinions sought by management. • Other matters related to the conduct of the external audit, which are communicated to the Committee under generally accepted auditing standards.

+Maintain minutes or other records of meetings and activities of the Committee.

+Report Committee actions to the Board of Directors with such recommendations, as the Committee may deem appropriate.

+Review the Committee's Charter on an annual basis and update as necessary.